cameronneylon/barcelona-declaration-website/content/news/20260305_webinar_summary_how_POSI_v2_guides_sustainability.md

 ### From values to decisions

-Speakers shared how POSI influences real organizational choices. **Matthew Buys (Executive Director, DataCite)** emphasized:
+Speakers shared how POSI influences real organizational choices. **Matt Buys (Executive Director, DataCite)** emphasized:

 >“POSI helps organizations more clearly demonstrate how they live the values of open scholarly infrastructure.”